gmp26/mgc/modules/directives/sortable/README.md

-# ui-sortable directive
+# mgc-sortable directive

-This directive allows you to sort array with drag & drop.
+This directive allows you to sort arrays with drag & drop.

 ## Requirements